Every anime is great… except a few that are not, but most of them are great because each anime aims to do something different.

 The comedy is also so well written and timed with the emotional moments that it will have you on a rollercoaster ride of emotions from laughing your heart out one moment to ripping it out the other.

 All of this in combination with a beautiful art style and a cool and suave protagonist?
-Cowboy Bebop is definitely a worth-watch!
+Cowboy Bebop is definitely worth watching!

 10. 3-Gatsu no Lion (March Comes in Like A Lion)